carlosrojasquiroz/SummerReport/README.md

     -  🇲🇽 Mexico (1982)
     -  🇵🇪 Peru (1984)

-<span style="background-color: #FFFF00">Notice that the conclusion on tradable GDP as a more sensitive sector to sovereign default events holds with this new dataset.</span>
+==Notice that the conclusion on tradable GDP as a more sensitive sector to sovereign default events holds with this new dataset.==

 ### Scripts and functions
 - `CountriesDefault.m`: It replicates Figure 1.
 To work with this script, you need the function `figureCyc.m`.